marbaque/a-theme-for-nina/readme.txt

 = Does this theme support any plugins? =

-Nina includes support for WooCommerce and for Infinite Scroll in Jetpack.
+White Nina includes support for WooCommerce and for Infinite Scroll in Jetpack.

 == Changelog ==